Women's Memorial March: Cheryl Ann Joe

-Violence against Aboriginal women in Canada
+Violence against Indigenous women in Canada

-By the year 2009, close to 67,000 Aboriginal women who were aged 15 and above reported being subjected to violence within the previous 12 months.
-About 63% of these were aged 15 to 34 years old.
-76% of the incidents reported were non-spousal violence and were not reported to police, as is the case with incidents of violence against Aboriginal women.
-Although many of these crimes against Aboriginal women were not reported to police or other service organizations, such as shelters, etc., 98% of women victimized told an informal source such as a friend or family member.
+By 2009, close to 67,000 Indigenous women aged 15 and above reported being subjected to violence within the previous 12 months.
+Approximately 63% of these women were aged 15 to 34 years old.
+Seventy-six percent of the reported incidents were non-spousal violence and were not reported to police, which is often the case with incidents of violence against Indigenous women.
+Although many of these crimes against Indigenous women were not reported to police or other service organizations, such as shelters, 98% of victimized women told an informal source such as a friend or family member.